Clarendon Park, Leicester: Clarendon Park today

 An important influence on Clarendon Park is its proximity to the University of Leicester.
 A large number of university students live in the area, something that has led to it being described as "a redbrick uni nirvana".

 Leicester Squash Club and Leicestershire Lawn Tennis Club are both a short walk away in nearby Stoneygate and Knighton.

 Clarendon Park is known as a centre for small independent businesses, with cafés and vintage and second-hand shops particularly well represented.

 Notable people

 Joe Orton lived at 261 Avenue Road Extension between 1933 and 1936.

 Schools

 St. John The Baptist Church of England Infant and Junior School is situated on East Avenue and Clarendon Park Road, was officially opened in 1974.

 Avenue Primary School is located on Avenue Road Extension.

+St Crispin’s School is a Grammar and Preparatory School of Victoria Park on St Mary’s Road.